-Everyone has their main reason for drinking Chinese tea: cozy habit, good program with friends, one person ritual, good refresher, tasty beverage or calming method.
+Everyone has their main reason for drinking Chinese tea: cozy habit, a good program with friends, one person ritual, good refresher, a tasty beverage, or calming method.
 Whatever the reason is, We are sure that everyone who regularly drinks tea, can tell about the positive effects, like stronger focus and relaxed mindset.
 But why can tea make us more active and calmer at the same time?
 There is a modern and a traditional explanation for this.

 The Scientific answer

 Looking for a rational answer for the calming and relaxing effect of tea, we have to take a close look at the leaves, and what do they contain.
-Talking about Camellia Sinensis, it obviously has caffeine, but what else?
-There is an amino acid called L-theanine, which has calming effect on the brain.
+Talking about Camellia sinensis, it obviously has caffeine, but what else?
+There is an amino acid called L-theanine, which has a calming effect on the brain.
 This is what makes us relaxed and focused.

 How can we describe various states of mind?
-During sleeping there are delta and theta waves.
+During sleeping, there are delta and theta waves.
 Delta waves are present when the entire electrical brain activity is pulsing very slowly and it is only seen in a deep sleep.
 Theta waves are found in dream sleep and deep relaxation.
-In the waking state we also differentiate two kinds of waves: alpha and beta.
+In the waking state, we also differentiate two kinds of waves: alpha and beta.
 Alpha waves are present in a relaxed, aware and attentive state, which is similar to a meditative state.
 Beta waves are dominant during the stimulated hustle and bustle state where we spend most of our waking lives.
 However, having alpha waves would be the ideal state – when we are fully alert and calm.

 This increase in alpha activity supports a role for L-theanine in achieving a relaxed mental state via a direct influence on the central nervous system.
 L-theanine reduces anxiety and induces calm because it increases the neurotransmitters that balance our moods, controls serotonin and dopamine.
 This makes us simply feel good.

-It seems that science is supporting our tea drinking habits.
-Our experience sitting at the tea table would be verified by scientists.
-Regular tea consumption is associated with lower risks of cognitive impairment and decline, it can also increase cognitive functions, like focus, perception, memory and thinking.
+It seems that science is supporting our tea-drinking habits.
+Our experience sitting at the tea-table would be verified by scientists.
+Regular tea consumption is associated with lower risks of cognitive impairment and decline, it can also increase cognitive functions, like focus, perception, memory, and thinking.
 In addition, L-theanine lessens the blood-pressure increase in high-stress-response.
 However, despite the relaxed state L-theanine balances the stimulatory effects of caffeine so you stay alert without feeling restless.
-This relaxed & alert state is optimal for studying, mental and physical work, creative work, practice and meditation.
-Here at Zhao Zhou tea we have a photographer friend who expressed this state like this: “It is like if my vision would change from 150 dpi to 300 dpi.”
+This relaxed & alert state is optimal for studying, mental and physical work, creative work, practice, and meditation.
+Here at Zhao Zhou tea, we have a photographer friend who expressed this state like this: “It is like if my vision would change from 150 dpi to 300 dpi.”

 “Tea is not a medicine, but it is more like a good friend,